1854books/the1854project/README.md

 > kshurasanna dhara nishita durataya durgama pathah tat kavayo vadanti
 >
 > Arise!
 Awake!
 Approach the great and learn. <br>
-> Like the sharp edge of a razor is that path, so the wise say—hard to tread and difficult to cross.(Katha Upanishad 1.3.14).
+> Like the sharp edge of a razor is that path, so the wise say—hard to tread and difficult to cross (Katha Upanishad 1.3.14).

 ## Preface